i-like-chip/i-like-chip.github.io/posts/12-Spooky-Things.md

 My partner requested some spooky things for her vampire halloween costume and our flat.
-Most of these are remixes from designs I found on Thingiverse, you can find the files through my Thingiverse link.
+Most of these are remixes from designs I found on Thingiverse, you can find the files through my Thingiverse link over there >>>>

   <div style="height: 1em"> </div>